Morgantown, Marion County, Mississippi: History

 The railroad made its way through the community soon after the turn of the 20th century, with a local train depot constructed a few years later in 1912.
 The depot was located on the western side of the railroad tracks on the New Orleans Great Northern line at milepost 109.61 from New Orleans.
 Overhearing those working on the railroad discuss the name of the town, Elizabeth “Lizzie” Morgan quickly remarked, “Seems to me it should be called Morgantown with all the Morgans a livin’ here!”
 By 1908, the name Morgantown was used by the community and the local newspaper.
 The Post Office officially changed its place name from Claude to Morgantown, on February 27, 1915.

 Morgantown has a long connection with Pentecostalism.
-In 1915, Reverend Warren Evans Sr., along with his wife, Nancy Beard Evans, and children, returned to Morgantown from Florida, where Evans had become a minister with the Church of God (Cleveland, Tenn.) and was the first Pentecostal evangelist in Marion County.
+In 1915, Reverend Warren Evans Sr., along with his wife, Nancy Beard Evans, and children, returned to Morgantown from Florida, where Evans had become a minister with the Church of God (Cleveland, Tennessee) and was the first Pentecostal evangelist in Marion County.
 In 1917, Evans was beaten by White Caps because of his preaching and left for dead on the main road in Morgantown, but he made a full recovery.
 Morgantown served as state headquarters for the Church of God in Mississippi from 1918-20, 1923-25, 1928-32, and 1937-39 and hosted many state camp meetings and conventions.
 In 1933, Reverend R.R.
 Walker joined the Morgantown Church of God, becoming the denomination’s first minister with a college degree.
 Morgantown also had the first brick sanctuary for the Church of God in Mississippi, built in 1945 to replace its original building.
 A new sanctuary was constructed in 2015.

 In addition to the Church of God in 1915, Morgantown is where the Oneness Pentecostal movement (now known predominantly for the United Pentecostal Church) was first introduced into Marion County in 1920 and the Church of God of Prophecy in 1958.

 The Village of Morgantown was incorporated on January 6, 1922 and remained incorporated until the 1930s.
 During this time, the village had its own mayor.
 Among those serving as mayor were B.J.
 Morgan, Freddie W. Alexander, Albert Boyles, and Kelly J. Hammond.